-Ray Harris received a BFA in Illustration Design from Art Center College of Design and went onto work at Walt Disney Feature Animation for over twenty years.
+Ray received a BFA in Illustration Design from Art Center College of Design and went onto work at Walt Disney Feature Animation for over twenty years.
 Working as a freelance artist, Ray embraced the digital age with clients around the globe.

 His love of drawing and painting has propelled him forward, working in Hollywood as a storyboard artist and illustrator.
 He also developed a name for himself as a painter, printmaker, ceramicist, and caricature artist.